graincoin-project/graincoin/README.md

 * 50 confirmations for minted blocks
 * Peer port is 11054 for MainNet and 21054 for TestNet
 * RPC port is 11055 for MainNet and 21055 for TestNet
-* Community IRC can be found on Freenode at [#GrainCoin](http://webchat.freenode.net/?channels=GrainCoin)
+* Community IRC can be found on Freenode at [#Graincoin](http://webchat.freenode.net/?channels=Graincoin)

-Each GrainCoin block provides a random 1024-2048 GRA initially.
+Each Graincoin block provides a random 1024-2048 GRA initially.
 There are also rare superblocks.
-GrainCoin employs a hash-based algorithm to determine superblocks based on the number of 9s in the previous block hash.
+Graincoin employs a hash-based algorithm to determine superblocks based on the number of 9s in the previous block hash.

 ### Superblocks work as follows
 * Regular block, the hash contains less than or equal to six 9s
 * 8x Superblock, the hash contains seven or eight 9s (~5% chance)
 * 64x Superblock, the hash contains greater than or equal to nine 9s (~1% chance)

-GrainCoin also provides 5% annual interest on the GRA held.
+Graincoin also provides 5% annual interest on the GRA held.
 The interest will be paid approximately every 2 weeks.

-### GrainCoin Resources
+### Graincoin Resources
 * Source:
 [Source Code](https://github.com/graincoin-project/graincoin)
 * Help: